Exploring the Pros and Cons of Running on an Empty Stomach: What You Need to Know

 Running on an empty stomach has been suggested to provide some potential benefits, such as better fat burning and improved metabolic health.
 This is because the body relies on stored energy sources, such as fat, when no food is being consumed.
 As a result, running on an empty stomach can be beneficial to weight loss.

 There may also be increased mental clarity, as running on an empty stomach helps to boost levels of catecholamines, hormones that are linked to concentration and alertness.
-It can also help to reduce in the body, as it increases the number of antioxidants in the bloodstream.
+It can also help to reduce inflammation in the body, as it increases the number of antioxidants in the bloodstream.

 Are There Risks Involved in Exercising on an Empty Stomach?

 While there are potential benefits to exercising on an empty stomach, there are also some risks.
-When exercising, the body relies on as its primary energy source.
+When exercising, the body relies on glycogen as its primary energy source.
 Glycogen is an energy-storing molecule that is derived from carbohydrates.
 As a result, if your body is low on glycogen, you may run out of energy quickly, leading to a decrease in performance.

 Exercising on an empty stomach can also lead to a decrease in muscle growth.
 When the body is deprived of food, it fails to produce the essential proteins needed for muscle growth, leading to diminished results.
 Furthermore, it can increase the risk of muscle breakdown, as the body looks for alternative sources of energy and breaks down muscles to get it.